Maritime Museum of British Columbia: Collection and exhibits

 The rich collection of some 35,000 artefacts includes 800 models of ships and items related to the maritime heritage of BC.
 There is a reference library of 6,000 volumes including a collection of 200 titles of historical significance, an archival collection of records of local ship-owning and shipbuilding firms, logbooks, naval records, ships' plans of 1800 vessels, maps and charts, an art collection, and approximately 36,000 photographs.
 The 744 Douglas Street location is open to the public as of September 2021.
-Public outreach such as educational programming and talks are being offered.
+Public outreach such as educational programming and talks are offered.
 The exhibit space is used to interpret selected items from the permanent collection and travelling exhibits.
-The bulk of the collection is housed in climate-controlled space in the northern part of Victoria, while large items are stored at Ogden Point on the outer harbour.
+The bulk of the collection is housed in climate-controlled space in the northern part of Victoria.
 The reference room is used by researchers wishing to consult the library and archives, and volunteers and staff are available to assist with reference inquiries.

-The collection also includes three historic small vessels: Tilikum (boat), the 38-foot (11.6m) modified aboriginal cedar canoe sailed westabout from Vancouver Island starting in 1901 to London, UK; Trekka, a 20.5-foot (6.2m) sailboat sailed around the world by her Victoria builder starting in 1954 - at the time the smallest yacht to have circumnavigated the globe; and Dorothy, a locally built 1897 fantail cutter currently under restoration.
+The collection also includes three historic small vessels: Tilikum, the 38-foot (11.6m) modified aboriginal cedar canoe sailed westabout from Vancouver Island starting in 1901 to London, UK; Trekka, a 20.5-foot (6.2m) sailboat sailed around the world by her Victoria builder starting in 1954 - at the time the smallest yacht to have circumnavigated the globe; and Dorothy, a locally built 1897 fantail cutter.
+Dorothy's refit project has been completed, and she is actively sailing.

 Affiliations

 The Maritime Museum of BC is affiliated with the B.C.
 Museums Association, the Canadian Museums Association, the Virtual Museum of Canada and Canadian Heritage Information Network.
 The organization is under the patronage of the Hon.
-Judith Guichon, Lieutenant Governor of British Columbia.
+Janet Austin, Lieutenant Governor of British Columbia.